microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/Users.Actions/docs/v1.0-beta/Microsoft.Graph.Users.Actions.md

 Postpone a reminder for an event in a user calendar until a new time.

 ### [Invoke-MgSoftUserChatMessageDelete](Invoke-MgSoftUserChatMessageDelete.md)
-Delete a single message or a message reply in a channel or a chat.
+Delete a single chatMessage or a chat message reply in a channel or a chat.

 ### [Invoke-MgSoftUserChatMessageReplyDelete](Invoke-MgSoftUserChatMessageReplyDelete.md)
-Delete a single message or a message reply in a channel or a chat.
+Delete a single chatMessage or a chat message reply in a channel or a chat.

 ### [Invoke-MgTranslateUserExchangeId](Invoke-MgTranslateUserExchangeId.md)
 Translate identifiers of Outlook-related resources between formats.